pure-data/pure-data/doc/1.manual/index.md

 unlock when pasting. .. and if you paste into a pastch, it's unlocked.

 lost keyboard events.
 Version 0.20 lost keyboard events and forgot window size changes.
-This should now be fixed.\
+This should now be fixed.

-subpatches came up in wrong font size\
+subpatches came up in wrong font size

-dirty flag on window title bar fixed\
+dirty flag on window title bar fixed

-improvement to netreceive suggested by Mark Danks\
+improvement to netreceive suggested by Mark Danks

-style notes fleshed out as suggested by Larry Troxler\
+style notes fleshed out as suggested by Larry Troxler

 fixed Bill Kleinsasser's bug (short and long array in same graph)

-new features:\
+new features:

-phase setting for phasor\~\
+phase setting for phasor\~

 fft objects.
-Also, block\~, for specifying block sizes and overlaps for FFTs.\
+Also, block\~, for specifying block sizes and overlaps for FFTs.

-canvas\_makefilename() (used, e.g., by array\_read and write)\
+canvas\_makefilename() (used, e.g., by array\_read and write)

-"stuff" directory with examples of real Pd applications.\
+"stuff" directory with examples of real Pd applications.

-\
-------------------- 0.20 -------------------
+### 0.20 {-}

 In NT, the 0.19 release turned out not to contain all the files needed to make TCL run.
 This problem should now be fixed.

-Also, the array\_write routine was fixed.\
+Also, the array\_write routine was fixed.

-\
-------------------- 0.19 -------------------\
+### 0.19 {-}

-notable new objects:\
+notable new objects:

-- vcf\~, a bandpass filter with a signal input for center frequency.\
+- vcf\~, a bandpass filter with a signal input for center frequency.
-- delread, delwrite, vd, as in ISPW Max.\
+- delread, delwrite, vd, as in ISPW Max.
-- various math and midi stuff\
+- various math and midi stuff
 - catch\~, throw\~, send\~, receive\~ for nonlocal signal connections

 - an experimental facility for array of floats is included.
 You can make a new array (from the "put" menu) which will be given a name such as "array1".
 You can then send it "read &lt;file&gt;", "write &lt;file&gt;", "resize &lt;N&gt;", and "print" messages.
-File reading and writing is in ascii. "resize" changes the size of the array, and "print" prints its vital signs.
+File reading and writing is in ascii.
+  "resize" changes the size of the array, and "print" prints its vital signs.
   You can then use "tabread4\~" to do a 4-point interpolating table lookup, and tabwrite\~ to write audio samples into the table.

 Numbers now default to floating point, although certain objects like "spigot" and "metro" still convert their boolean inputs to integers so that 0.5 is